Thank you for stopping by. Let me show you around.

 I grew up listening to public radio.
 Often, my whole family would sit in the car and wait for a story to finish, after the car was parked.

 I’m seldom satisfied with publishing just one story when I take on covering a new topic.
-Reporting on incarceration in Alaska, I kept on interviewing not only prison guards and social workers but also, prisoners, crime victims, and public officials.
-I count on the public’s curiosity for disparate perspectives and ideas to reach their own conclusions about why events take place.
-For example, even though the legislation I reported on in this Alaska News Nightly story had failed to make it out of committee twice, I reported on it to document a lesser-known long-running policy debate about if and when to allow felons to vote.
+Reporting on incarceration in Alaska, I kept on interviewing not only prison guards and social workers but also, former prisoners, crime victims, and public officials.
+I count on the public’s curiosity for disparate perspectives and information to reach their own conclusions about why events take place.
+For example, even though the legislation I covered on in this Alaska News Nightly story had failed to make it out of committee twice, I reported on it to document a lesser-known long-running policy debate about if and when to allow felons to vote.
 Pairing policy details with the radio’s ability to help people relate with one another through intimate interviews, in the story below I recorded three felons in a decisive moment in their lives, completing parole.

 My 2011 people and prisons reporting culminated in a cover story (PDF) for the Anchorage Press, covering ex-offenders' struggles to rejoin society.
 Cycles of crime and punishment are among my topics of perpetual research.